What is Commercial Property Insurance?

 What Does Commercial Property Insurance Cover?

-Commercial property insurance covers a lot of the same physical assets as personal property insurance, including damages caused by fires, storms, and theft.
+Property insurance covers a lot of the same physical assets as personal property insurance, including damages caused by fires, storms, and theft.
 You may need to add on additional coverage for commercial property that isn't attached to your building, like commercial vehicles, signs, or outdoor fences.
 Your insurance agent can help you create an insurance policy that will cover everything you need.

 - Satellite dishes